Gliptal/TPW-Settings/README.md

 Usage
 ======

 The main window shows the collection of all available TPW Mods.
-The colored column to the left of every button is as a quick reference to the state of the mod (green: enabled | red: disabled).
+The colored column to the left of every button acts as a quick reference to the state of the mod (green: enabled | red: disabled).
 Clicking on a button will open the relevant mod page, where changes to every value can be easily made by either editing a value directly or by selecting an appropriate one via checkboxes or comboboxes.

 - GENERAL
   - 'APPLY': saves any changes you made by writing them in the config file.